TheIndra55/chrome-rich-presence/README.md

 **!!!
 THIS IS BROKEN !!!**

-discord broke this extension with their latest update for more info see https://github.com/discordapp/discord-rpc/issues/191
+**discord broke this extension with their latest update for more info see [this issue](https://github.com/discordapp/discord-rpc/issues/191)**

 Please note this extension uses the chrome.processes api which is only avaible in the [dev channel](http://www.chromium.org/getting-involved/dev-channel).
 So this extension won't work in the current version of chrome.